SecureStrux/Create-PowerStruxScheduledTask/README.md

 # Create-PowerStruxScheduledTask
-This PowerShell script automates the creation of a signed scheduled task on either a local or remote Windows system.
-It is designed to support enterprise environments where tasks must be signed and scheduled securely under SYSTEM or a specified user account.
+This PowerShell script automates the creation of a scheduled task on either a local or remote Windows system.

 ---